 At the same time, his wife, Dr. Jaclyn Cooperrider, was in her residency program for family medicine followed by a fellowship in sports medicine in Boise.
 She grew up in nearby Garden City, starred on the soccer pitch and played two years at the University of Redlands near Los Angeles, where she graduated with honors in biology ahead of medical school at the University of Washington.

-Coincidentally, Wetmore was also a student-athlete, starting at University of San Francisco where a torn rotator cuff and labrum led to time off and transferring to Redlands, where he played for four years.
+Coincidentally, Wetmore was also a student-athlete, starting on the University of San Francisco's baseball team before suffering a torn rotator cuff and labrum.
+That led to time away from the game and a transfer to Redlands, where he played for four years.

 “Sports had been my whole life up to that point,” Wetmore said wistfully, “so I thought that I should study what I liked.
 I always liked science.”